arun786/MultiThreadingBasics/ParallelSum.md

     output will be as below

+    For Sequential Sum - it will take more time if the numbers are more in an array.
+    But if it is less, than the time taken compared to parallel processing will be less.

     Result 655007031 time 40 ms
     Number of Processors ....
 4
     Result 655007031 time 30 ms